chatox/data-mining-course/theory/README.md

 * Lecture TT23: reservoir sampling [odp](odp/tt23_reservoir_sampling.odp)/[pdf](pdf/tt23_reservoir_sampling.pdf)
    * Exercise: probabilities in a reservoir sample

+Note for 2022 -- *need to finish outlier detection on this class* - isolation forest - for practice sessions to have the necessary background.

 ## After class

 * Read [sections 4.1 and 4.2 of Mining Massive Datasets](http://infolab.stanford.edu/~ullman/mmds/ch4.pdf)